International students planning to graduate in May should review the following information pertaining to:

 You should not stay beyond the expiration of this "grace period," or you will be in violation of your status.

-Complete information on the OPT application process is available on the ISSO Web site and there will be six (6) information sessions held throughout the Spring 2012 term.
+Complete information on the OPT application process is available on the ISSO website and there will be six (6) information sessions held throughout the spring 2014 term in addition to the sessions below.

 Don’t miss the deadline and lose your eligibility to work!

-If you are going to enroll in a new program of study at Columbia in Fall 2012, you will need to get a new I-20 for the new program.
+If you are going to enroll in a new program of study at Columbia in fall 2014, you will need to get a new I-20 for the new program.
 This entails showing new funding documents.

 Contact the ISSO about qualifying for a new I-20, and apply for the new I-20 before the end of the 60-day grace period so you will be considered a continuing rather than a new student and maintain the same SEVIS number (you won’t have to pay a new SEVIS fee of $200).
 Your SEVIS record will automatically "time out and complete" after the 60-day grace period UNLESS you apply to the ISSO for an extension for a new program.